mohan1212576/upsc-data-analysis-powerbi/README.md

 ## 📌 About Me

 I’m transitioning from UPSC preparation to the field of **Data Analytics**, combining domain knowledge with Power BI, Excel, and SQL skills.
-📫 Feel free to connect: [Insert your LinkedIn profile link]
+📫 Feel free to connect: [https://www.linkedin.com/in/mohanb1999/]

 ---